 This empowers the customer by allowing them to own the content (text and images) they add and legally move their website should they choose to.

 Unlike website builders mentioned above, WordPress and Drupal (these are the ones we specialise in, sorry if we’re missing any others out) can be moved to different hosting providers.
-With a little technical knowhow you can get a better hosting deal, or a faster website depending where you choose to host.
+With a little technical know-how, you can get a better hosting deal or a faster website depending on where you choose to host.

 Security and well-supported

-The well supported nature of WordPress and Drupal mean enough people are invested to keep the security and any technology touching these platforms up-to-date and secure.
+The well-supported nature of WordPress and Drupal means enough people are invested to keep the security and any technology touching these platforms up-to-date and secure.